 I hope for a moment that they both understand what they’re doing and what they’re proving.
 I want to tell them, but I realize that all I do is deliver the message.
 I don’t decipher it or make sense of it for them.
 They need to do that themselves.
 I can only hope they’re capable […]

-I am currently serving as the Interim Pastor at Emmanuel Baptist Fellowship as I finish my final year of seminary.
-I am overwhelmed at the encouragement and belief this community has in me!
-I am so excited to journey with them.
+I am serving as the Pastor at Emmanuel Baptist Fellowship.
+I am overwhelmed at the encouragement and belief this community has in changing the world.
+I am excited to journey with them!